-- (a) is required to undertake other suitable duties pursuant to the requirements of applicable Workers Compensation laws; or - (b) has been placed on restricted duties for a maximum period of a week (unless the Department has been notified and a longer period is agreed to) for bona fide OH&S reasons consistent with existing medical opinion.
+- is required to undertake other suitable duties pursuant to the requirements of applicable Workers (a) Compensation laws; or - has been placed on restricted duties for a maximum period of a week (unless the Department has (b) been notified and a longer period is agreed to) for bona fide OH&S reasons consistent with existing medical opinion.

-Item 9 Obligation not to recover, transfer or take actions that would result in another person paying for certain costs
+Obligation not to recover, transfer or take actions that would result in another personnel.

+Item 9 paying for certain costs